senacor/InnoLabFacebookMessengerCodeCamp/Summer_Camp/01_create_empty_chatbot_in_facebook/README.md

 ## Task

-Please create a new Facebook page for your fictional logistic company with a messenger that can response auto response greetings.
+Please create a new Facebook page for your fictional logistic company with a messenger that can auto response to your greetings.

 ## Steps